Cathelicidin antimicrobial peptide: Etymology

 The term was coined in 1995 from cathelin, due to the characteristic cathelin-like domain present in cathelicidins.
 The name cathelin itself is coined from cathepsin L inhibitor in 1989.

 Mechanism of antimicrobial activity

 The general rule of the mechanism triggering cathelicidin action, like that of other antimicrobial peptides, involves the disintegration (damaging and puncturing) of cell membranes of organisms toward which the peptide is active.
-Antimicrobial effects have been observed against fungal, bacterial, and viral pathogens.

 Cathelicidins rapidly destroy the lipoprotein membranes of microbes enveloped in phagosomes after fusion with lysosomes in macrophages.
 Therefore, LL-37 can inhibit the formation of bacterial biofilms.

 Other activities

 LL-37 plays a role in the activation of cell proliferation and migration, contributing to the wound closure process.
 All these mechanisms together play an essential role in tissue homeostasis and regenerative processes.
-Moreover, it has an agonistic effect on various pleiotropic receptors, for example, formyl peptide receptor like-1 (FPRL-1), purinergic receptor P2X7, epidermal growth factor receptor (EGFR) or insulin-like growth factor-1 receptor (IGF-1R).
-These receptors play an important immunomodulatory role in, among other things, anti-tumor immune response.
+Moreover, it has an agonistic effect on various pleiotropic receptors, for example, formyl peptide receptor like-1 (FPRL-1), purinergic receptor P2X7, epidermal growth factor receptor (EGFR).